Family Encyclopedia >> Home & Garden

 Step 6

-Hold the paint can about 8 inches from the carpet surface, and apply two even coats of paint in an even, controlled manner with bouts.
-Allow at least two hours of drying time between each coat of paint to ensure proper curing on the carpet surface.
-Adding a second coat too quickly can cause the paint to bubble.
-Once both coats of spray paint are dry to the touch, seal the painted streaks with a matte finish acrylic sealer spray.
+Hold the can 8 inches from the surface and apply two even coats in controlled sweeps.
+Allow at least two hours drying time between coats for proper adhesion—rushing can cause bubbling.
+Once dry, seal with matte acrylic sealer spray for durability.

 Step 7